Getting insurance if you have a criminal conviction

 A criminal conviction can be anything from a prison sentence to a fine for littering or a speeding conviction – all types of offence count, however minor.

-You may be asked about the convictions of everyone covered by the insurance, such as your partner, children or grandchildren.
+- You might be asked about the convictions of everyone covered by the insurance, such as your partner, children or grandchildren.
 If it’s home insurance, that’s everyone who lives in the house.

 Is your conviction spent?